samrushing/irken-compiler/README.md

 3. that binary will recompile the compiler again.
 4. the output from steps 2 and 3 are compared, they should be identical.

-If you're happy with the resulting compiler, you can compile an optimized version of self/compile.c, but be warned - you may need a lot of time and memory.
+Note: It is not possible to compile with optimization off, because this disables the tail call optimization that Irken relies on - otherwise the stack will overflow instantly.

 At this time (early 2013), clang builds -O3 in about 30 seconds.
-It is not possible to compile with optimization off, because this disables the tail call optimization that Irken relies on - otherwise the stack will overflow instantly.

 130301: The 'ctailfun/noreg-ssa' branch has been merged into master.
 This is a fairly radical rearchitecting of the compiler that will enable lots of fun